nelson2064/StableCoin/README.md

 <h1>Description</h1>

-<p>StableCoin is an implementation of a stablecoin on the Ethereum blockchain, designed to maintain a stable value
+<p>A stablecoin is a type of cryptocurrency that is designed to maintain a stable value relative to a specific asset or currency, such as the US dollar or gold.
 </p>

 <h2>Usage</h2>